Book a call

 • Unconsciousness caused by asphyxia or head injury.

-• Crush Injuries leading to internal organ damage.
+• Crush injuries leading to internal organ damage.

 • Serious burns, covering more than 10% of the body.